Dwarf AGNs from Optical Variability for the Origins of Seeds (DAVOS): Insights from the Dark Energy Survey Deep Fields: Results

 \subsection{Detection Fraction}

 We select \Nvar{} variable AGN candidates out of \Nparent{} total galaxies.
-We find \Ndwarf{} AGNs in low stellar mass $M_\ast<10^{9.5}\ M_\odot$ galaxies.
+We find \Ndwarf{} AGNs in low stellar mass $M_\ast<10^{9.5}\ M_\odot$ galaxies with reliable stellar mass estimates.
 We show their optical colors versus stellar mass in Figure~\ref{fig:colors}.
 The stellar mass versus redshift of our variability-selected candidates are shown in Figure~\ref{fig:redshift}.
 We plot the fraction of variability-selected AGNs versus magnitude and stellar mass in Figure~\ref{fig:detfrac}.
 However, the variable AGN detection fraction is influenced by a selection bias of variability being more difficult to detect in fainter sources.
-This effect is quantifiable in terms of the root-mean-square (RMS) scatter from measurement uncertainties in the photometery $\xi(m)$ at apparent magnitude $m$.
+However, an understanding of the constraints on the occupation fraction from the observed AGN variability fraction requires a comprehensive demographic model of the true variable AGN population combined with physically-motivated AGN light curve simulations to capture the selection effects related to the survey sensitivity, depth, and light curve sampling.